asotog/jamstack-ng-spaceships/README.md

 ## Environment variables configuration

-Duplicate `.env-sample` and rename it to `.env`, and modify the variables based on your setup
+Duplicate `.env-sample` and rename it to `.env`, and modify the variables based on your setup (in order to control variables from vercel, or netlify, or any other)

 ## Development server